cloud66/help-old/_posts/how-to/1978-11-20-mongodb-replica-sets.md

 layout: post
 template: two-col
 title:  "MongoDB Replica Sets"
-date:   2013-11-20 01:01:01
+date:   1910-11-20 01:01:01
 categories: how-to
-lead: Cloud 66 Supports MongoDB Replica Sets.
-Make sure you know how they work and how to use them.
+lead: Cloud 66 Supports MongoDB Replica Sets
 ---

 ## Introduction
-You can [scale you database backend](/stack-features/database-replication.html) with Cloud 66 with a single click.
-All you need is to setup [managed backups](/add-ins/one-click-database-backup.html).
+You can [scale your database backend](/stack-features/database-replication.html) with Cloud 66 - you just need to setup [managed backups](/stack-features/db-backup.html).

-This is the same with MongoDB, however **you really need to know how MongoDB replica sets work and how to use them** before trying to scale up your MongoDB backend.
+When it comes to MongoDB replication, **you really need to know how MongoDB replica sets work and how to use them** before trying to scale up your MongoDB backend.
 This is to ensure continiuity of service without interruptions.

-### MongoDB Replica Sets
+### MongoDB replica sets
-There is quite a lot of excellent material about [MongoDB Replica Sets](http://docs.mongodb.org/manual/replication/) out on the internet.
+There is quite a lot of excellent material about [MongoDB Replica Sets](http://docs.mongodb.org/manual/replication/) on the internet.
 So we are not going to copy them here again.
 For the purpose of this document, we need to focus on how Cloud 66 scales your MongoDB servers out and how you can use them in your code.

-### How do we scale your MongoDB
+### How we scale your MongoDB
 When you select to scale up your MongoDB backend with Cloud 66, we take the following steps:

 - Backup your database